 Pushing 50 years after it first aired, this Thanksgiving classic is still relevant.
 A Charlie Brown Thanksgiving has been one of the most-viewed season episodes since the 70s, and with logical reason … it’s bleeping awesome!
 It has it all: from heartfelt and emotional bits we all adore (e.g. Linus’ monologues) to really comical moments (i.e. the opening scene with Lucy tricking Charlie into kicking the ball, or Woodstock and Snoopy setting the table for the celebration).

 What makes the special so endearing and great is the fact that it journeys us to a simpler time.
 It displays to us the innocent and simplistic way of discernment and looking at things minus the complications and drama that (generally) comes with adult life.
 A Charlie Brown Thanksgiving warms your heart simply and just puts you in the best mood to have yourself a jubilant and harmonious Thanksgiving.

 When it comes to movies about Thanksgiving – the Thanksgiving visit of Jack Sadelstein‘s identical twin sister, Jill, is the epitome of wholesome holiday family fun.

 Jill, turns Jack’s normally tranquil life completely upside down, maddening him with her passive-aggressiveness and neediness … and we love every (zany) moment of it.
-You may nearly bust a gut laughing, so, make sure you save a little stomach-room after dinner so that you don’t outburst Thanksgiving food everywhere!
+You may nearly bust a gut laughing, so, make sure you save a little stomach room after dinner so that you don’t burst out Thanksgiving food everywhere!